joe-fennell/stfc-food-network-cop26-hackathon/README.md

 Area (HA) | Area of that crop type | float
 Estimated yield | Weight of crop in metric tonnes | float

+You can find a quick introduction and example analysis in the notebook [1_Farm_survey_data.ipynb](1_Farm_survey_data.ipynb).

 ### 5.2.
 Market data from Indian Government
 The [data.gov.in](https://data.gov.in) website has over 300,000 datasets.
 Part of this hackathon is about exploring the breadth and quality of these data.
 The most relevant section is probably the [agricultural markets section](https://data.gov.in/sector/agricultural-marketing).

 An example dataset is the Daily Market Prices of Garlic across India.
-The holding page is here:
-[https://data.gov.in/resources/variety-wise-daily-market-prices-garlic-2021/api](https://data.gov.in/resources/variety-wise-daily-market-prices-garlic-2021/api) displaying the resource ID.
+The holding page is here: [https://data.gov.in/resources/variety-wise-daily-market-prices-garlic-2021/api](https://data.gov.in/resources/variety-wise-daily-market-prices-garlic-2021/api) displaying the resource ID.

 You can then make an API request over https to download a CSV. e.g.